Exploring Australian Fashion with Ethical Clothing

 Ethical fashion is every Australian customer’s moral responsibility when it comes to clothing or fashion.
 When talking about Ethical Clothing, it’s not the glamour or the trend that matters more, but the way of being sustainable and eco friendly should be the utmost priority.
 A global movement that’s gaining popularity and momentum in the past decade, ethical fashion pertains to the way fashion can benefit both society and the industry while keeping impacts on the environment at an all-time low.
 Understandably, these are hard factors to process, but with every individual’s help in addressing these problems, it can be easier to take slow steps forward.

-The word “ethics” revolves around moral responsibility, and it doesn’t start from the wardrobe, it starts with the labourers in the cotton fields.
+The word “ethics” revolves around moral responsibility.
+It doesn’t start from the wardrobe, it starts with the labourers in the cotton fields.
 What does this indicate?
 Cotton fields have labourers toiling more than the regular working hours with fewer salaries and that too in a field filled with pesticides and chemicals.

-The past years have seen many Australian fashion brands switch to sustainable ways of doing business and have started to look into various social problems and environmental issues that were prevalent for many years.
+The past years have seen many Australian fashion brands switch to sustainable ways of doing business.
+Have started to look into various social problems and environmental issues that were prevalent for many years.
 The growing awareness has allowed the ethical fashion market to grow globally to a global market value of about 6345.3 million dollars by 2019 and expected to grow beyond that value.

 What drives Ethical Fashion in Australia?

 Issues regarding fashion and employees in these industries were prevalent for a long time.
-But certain factors were adamant in bringing these issues to light and help the country and various businesses address them and find better alternative ways of manufacture and production.
+But certain factors were adamant in bringing these issues to light and help the country.
+Various businesses address them and find better alternative ways of manufacture and production.

 Growing Awareness – Many fashion icons have taken to various platforms to encourage ethical fashion in the industry.
 Growing campaigns in blogs and social media sites along with public displays in exhibits have allowed the general public to understand and come to terms with many problems that should have been addressed.